ballerina-platform/module-ballerina-c2c/c2c-ballerina/Package.md

 The `cloud` library contains the modules that are required to generate the cloud artifacts of Ballerina.

-This module generates [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) artifacts required to deploy a Ballerina program in the cloud.
+This module generates the [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) artifacts required to deploy a Ballerina program in the cloud.

 Supports following artifact generation:
 - Kubernetes deployment